-We are retaining our Neutral recommendation on Dow Chemical.
-The
+We are reaffirming our Neutral recommendation on Dow Chemical.
+Both

-products in its pipeline adds to its strength.
-However, weakness in
+of innovative products in its pipeline adds to its strength.

 Headquartered in Michigan, The Dow Chemical Company (DOW) is the